Hopewell Chin'ono: Biography

-Hopewell Rugoho-Chin'ono was the television producer for UK's ITV News, which is part of the Independent Television News Group and the Zimbabwe Foreign Correspondent for The New York Times.
+Chin'ono was the television producer for UK's ITV News and the Zimbabwe Foreign Correspondent for The New York Times.
 He worked as South Africa's eNCA foreign correspondent and producer in Zimbabwe from February 2008 to April 2014.
-He is a multi-skilled television journalist who does Correspondence, Producing, Camera and Editing work.

-He temporarily left journalism to return to documentary filmmaking.
-He directed the only mental health film made in Africa, the award winning State of Mind, a film looking at Zimbabwe's mental illness epidemic.
+He temporarily left journalism to return to documentary film making.
+He directed State of Mind, a film looking at Zimbabwe's mental illness epidemic.

 In 2020, Hopewell reported on alleged COVID-19 procurement fraud within the health ministry, which led to the arrest and sacking of Health Minister Obadiah Moyo.
 President Emmerson Mnangagwa fired Obadiah Moyo in July 2020 for "inappropriate conduct" over the $60 million medicines supply scandal.

 On July 20, 2020, Hopewell was arrested and charged with inciting public violence.
 The US embassy called Hopewell's arrest "deeply concerning", while his lawyer called it "an abduction" and Amnesty accused Zimbabwean authorities of "misusing the criminal justice system to persecute journalists and activists".

 He was freed in September on bail, then he was arrested again in November 2020 and was charged with obstructing justice and contempt of court for a tweet about the court outcome of a gold smuggling scandal involving the President's niece.

 Hopewell Chin'ono was released on bail on January 27, 2021, after spending three weeks in prison.
 Chin'ono expressed concern about the COVID-19 pandemic in the overcrowded Chikurubi Prison and accuses the government of harassment for arresting him three times in five months.

-in 2022 he won the United Nations International Anti-Corruption award which came with a US$250,000 prize money.
+In 2022 he won the United Nations International Anti-Corruption award which came with a US$250,000 prize.

 In 2024 he was honored in having a chapter written about his work in a book called Moral Courage published in Canada.
 The biggest Canadian newspaper, the Globe and Mail acknowledged his work in Toronto, Canada in November 2024.